 Between July 11, 2016 and July 11, 2017 we spent about $35,000.

-I excluded the pricey bits paid for by my family: the last minute plane trips we had to book to take care of my grandfather, the lodging while we were there taking care of him, the plane trip home for Thanksgiving, etc. If I included those, it would be a LOT higher.
+I excluded a few pricey bits which were generously paid for by my family: the last-minute plane trips we had to book to take care of my grandfather, the lodging while we were there taking care of him, and our plane trip home for Thanksgiving (a gift I’m very grateful for).
+If I included those, it would be a LOT higher.

 In a nutshell: we spent everything I’d saved, and then some.